elixir-lang/elixir-lang.github.com/getting-started/mix-otp/distributed-tasks-and-configuration.markdown

 :ok
 ```

 From our quick exploration, we could conclude that we should use `Node.spawn_link/2` to spawn processes on a remote node every time we need to do a distributed computation.
-However we have learned throughout this guide that spawning processes outside of supervision trees should be avoided if possible, so we need to look for other options.
+However, we have learned throughout this guide that spawning processes outside of supervision trees should be avoided if possible, so we need to look for other options.

 There are three better alternatives to `Node.spawn_link/2` that we could use in our implementation:

 1. We could use Erlang's [:rpc](http://www.erlang.org/doc/man/rpc.html) module to execute functions on a remote node.
 Inside the `bar@computer-name` shell above, you can call `:rpc.call(:"foo@computer-name", Hello, :world, [])` and it will print "hello world"

 2. We could have a server running on the other node and send requests to that node via the [GenServer](https://hexdocs.pm/elixir/GenServer.html) API.
-For example, you can call a server on a remote node by using `GenServer.call({name, node}, arg)` or passing the remote process PID as first argument
+For example, you can call a server on a remote node by using `GenServer.call({name, node}, arg)` or passing the remote process PID as the first argument

 3. We could use [tasks](https://hexdocs.pm/elixir/Task.html), which we have learned about in [a previous chapter](/getting-started/mix-otp/task-and-gen-tcp.html), as they can be spawned on both local and remote nodes